 The Chapel’s Exterior

-Personal Note: When I first began photographing the Chapel, I felt a vertical orientation was the right choice to accentuate the tall buttes and Chapel building.
-However, as I spent time evaluating the landscape, I realized that I also needed to also photograph the Chapel in a horizontal orientation in order to incorporate the beautiful surrounding trees, red rocks and cactus in the composition.
-Take time to photograph the Chapel in both orientations as they both make great images.
+Personal Note: When I first began photographing the Chapel, I felt a vertical orientation was the right choice to accentuate the tall buttes by the Chapel.
+As I spent time evaluating the landscape, however, I realized that I needed to also photograph the Chapel in a horizontal orientation in order to include the beautiful surrounding trees, red rocks and cactus.
+Therefore, I encourage you to photograph the Chapel in both orientations as they both make great images.

-Questions about Visiting Sedona’s Chapel of the Holy Cross
+Frequently Asked Questions – Sedona’s Chapel of the Holy Cross

 Where is Sedona’s Chapel of the Holy Cross?

-The Chapel if located just southeast of downtown Sedona on Chapel Road the comes directly off Highway 17.
+The Chapel is located just southeast of downtown Sedona on Chapel Road the comes directly off Highway 17.

-What does it cost to see the Chapel?
+What does it cost to see the Chapel of the Holy Cross?

 The Chapel is free to visit but tips for drivers of the golf carts are welcomed as are donations inside the Chapel.